aappddeevv/graal-node-typescript-dotty/README.md

 # Development

 Start dotty via `sbt` and using the `launchIDE` command.
-You code to edit your scala source files.

-1. Run the code generator in sbt using `~crazy` which will watch all source files for changes.
+1. Run the code generator in sbt using `~crazy` which will watch all source files for changes including `driver.js` the output of typescript compilation.
 2. Run the typescript compiler, tsc, in another shell or in a vs code shell to continuously update the typescript program.